 Building the conceptual framework for the understanding of basic Derivative Securities, Forwards, Future Options and Swaps, these readings will ensure you are competent in your comprehension of these different financial instruments, which form a foundation for future levels.

-While there is some overlap in this study session with the accounting section of the syllabus, notably Financial Analysis Techniques, as well Net Present Value and Internal Rates of Return in Quantitative Methods, topics such as Budgeting the Cost of Capital and Measures of Leverage are the foundations of this study session.
+While there is some overlap in this study session with the accounting section of the syllabus, notably Financial Analysis Techniques, as well Net Present Value and Internal Rates of Return in Quantitative Methods, topics such as Capital Structure, Cost of Capital and Measures of Leverage are the foundations of this study session.

 8th: Quantitative Methods (8-12% exam weight)

-Jumping back into the world of Quantitative Methods (second part), Readings 4-7 are often viewed as one of the more difficult areas of the syllabus to master.
+Jumping back into the world of Quantitative Methods (second part), LM 4-7 are often viewed as one of the more difficult areas of the syllabus to master.

 Introducing concepts such as sampling and estimation as well as hypothesis, you should be aware that perceived difficulty of these topics may slow the pace of your studies.
 You should therefore build in adequate time to tackle this session.